Frequently Asked Questions on the Due Diligence in Supply Chains Act

 - The nature of the causal contribution to the risk.

-If smaller companies are direct suppliers to companies covered by the Act, they may be affected by due diligence obligations through their contractual relationship (in which, for example, human rights-related expectations may be enshrined).
+If smaller companies are direct suppliers to companies covered by the Act, they may be required to implement human rights due diligence processes through their contractual relationship (in which, for example, human rights-related expectations may be enshrined).

-However, according to the draft law, many obligations by their nature cannot be passed on.
+However, according to the Supply Chain Due Diligence Act, many obligations by their nature cannot be passed on.
 For example, even if a large buyer covered by the law requires a smaller supplier to analyse risks to a certain extent, the smaller company is not subject to reporting and disclosure obligations to the relevant authority and the public.
 Nor would it be subject to control measures or sanctions by the BAFA.

 Numerous support services are already available for small and medium-sized enterprises.
 For example, the Helpdesk on Business & Human Rights offers individual, free and confidential advice on behalf of the Federal Government on how to implement human rights due diligence in business processes.